sagemath/sagewiki_to_gh-2022-10-10/sage-4.0.md

  }}}

  * Speed-up relativization of number fields (Nick Alexander) -- The efficiency gain of relativizing a number field is up to 16%.
-Futhermore, the rewrite of the method {{{relativize()}}} allows for relativization over large number fields.
+Furthermore, the rewrite of the method {{{relativize()}}} allows for relativization over large number fields.
 The following timing statistics were obtained using the machine sage.math:
  {{{
 # BEFORE